Predictive Scheduling Laws in 2023: What Employers Need to Know

 Step 5: Review related regulations.
 Predictive scheduling laws do not exist in a vacuum.
 Implementing new procedures to comply with this law may overlap with other processes for hiring and employee discipline.
 For example, failing to delineate the predictability pay on an employee’s wage statement could result in a labor code violation.
 This encroachment may require you to rethink your policies and make adjustments.

 Step 6: Automate schedules.
 You don’t have to do everything manually.
-Through the use of employee scheduling software, like Homebase, your company can automate your employee’s schedules, ensuring compliance with your area’s predictive scheduling laws.
+Your company can automate your employees’ schedules, ensuring compliance with your area’s predictive scheduling laws.

 Benefits of Predictive Scheduling for Your Company